 With luck, the coming years will bring new discoveries about Leyster, as art historians, dealers, and other cultural professionals continue their work of restoring this female Old Master to her rightful place of honor in the art historical record.

-Judith Leyster’s Boy Playing the Flute, 1630s, is reproduced on an Art Herstory note card.
+As of December 2019, Judith Leyster’s Boy Playing the Flute, 1630s, is included in the CODART Canon as one of 100 Dutch/Flemish masterpieces (per a vote by CODART curator-members).
+It is also reproduced on an Art Herstory note card.
 For more information, visit the Art Herstory Shop.

 More about Dutch Women Artists: